chaithyagr/mrsim/README.rst

 Features
 --------
-MRSim contains tools to implement parallelized and differentiable MR simulators.
+TorchSim contains tools to implement parallelized and differentiable MR simulators.
 Specifically, we provide

 1. Automatic vectorization of across multiple atoms (e.g., voxels).
 2. Automatic generation of forward and jacobian methods (based on forward-mode autodiff) to be used in parameter fitting or model-based reconstructions.